 - you’ll may need a new standalone web site (unless you do some of the various trickery that’s admittedly possible to avoid this);

-- you may need a new hosting account (thought similar work-arounds exist);
+- you may need a new hosting account (though similar work-arounds exist);

 - updates may well take longer, as you may have to update multiple locations (core software, various extensions, various graphic-replacements, etc.) instead of just one;